 *If you apply for a summer/fall/spring loan, the loan will be awarded equally between each semester, given that the loan requested fits in each semesters cost of attendance.
 If summer semester cost of attendance, based on enrollment, is less than fall/spring cost of attendance, the loan will be awarded the maximum cost of attendance for the summer and the remaining loan request will be split evenly between fall and spring.

-Any questions on how a private loan is awarded or if you have submitted a private loan with an incorrect loan period, please contact the One Stop for Student Services using the Contact Us button or at 330-672-6000.
+Any questions on how a private loan is awarded or if you have submitted a private loan with an incorrect loan period, please contact the One Stop for Student Services using the Contact Us button.

 PROCESSING and disbursement